 - Governed by regulations: SEBI has strong control over such instruments so that investors are not cheated by them or overcharged.
 Recently only, SEBI had issued guidelines ceiling the expense ratio that can be charged by such funds so that maximum benefits can be transferred to the investors.
 Overall trading practices are being regulated and regularly audited by the respective authorities.

 - Benefit of risk diversification: Mutual fund managers invest your money in a lot of stocks simultaneously which provides you a hedge from being invested in a single investment.
 So if a stock is not performing well, there are other stocks that will lift your portfolio to give good returns.

 - Several choices: There are various type of funds which invest your money in different proportions among debt and stock markets.
 You have the power to choose which one you want to invest in considering your tenure of investment, risk appetite, age, expected returns, etc. This we will discuss in the next section.

-- Tax benefits: Gone are the days when you had to invest in banks to earn a meagre 6-8% return on your FDs/RDs to get tax benefits.
+- Tax benefits: Gone are the days when you had to invest in banks to earn a meager 6-8% return on your FDs/RDs to get tax benefits.
 And how do you think banks gave you that much return?
 From the markets only!
 Then why not invest directly into the markets which offer the same tax benefits.
-Schemes like ELSS, ULIPs etc. which are tax exempted can be used to generate high return.
+Schemes like ELSS, ULIPs, etc. which are tax exempted can be used to generate high returns.